WPChill/rsvp/readme.txt

 * Removed all uses of $_SESSION variables
 * Added all custom questions for associated attendees to email notifications

 = 1.9.7 =
 * Tested the plugin on 4.1.0
-* Added in a French translation of the RSVP plugin, thanks to Beno”t Quentin for providing the translation!
+* Added in a French translation of the RSVP plugin, thanks to Benoï¿½t Quentin for providing the translation!

 = 1.9.6 =
 * Added in a German translation of the RSVP plugin, thanks to Gernot Weber for providing the translation!

 = 1.9.5 =
 * Fixed a bug when emailing people in certain cases it did not have all of the information it was looking for.
 Thanks to Guillaume De Smedt for pointing out the problem.

 = 1.9.4 =
 * Added the ability to skip the first step if the querystring parameters existed for the form values.

 = 1.9.3 =
 * Added shortcode [rsvp]

 = 1.9.2 =
 * Fixed a bug that I introduced with the URL change in 1.9.1

 = 1.9.1 =
 * Fixed some internationalization errors pointed out by Alberto Manfrinati
 * Changed the URL code to not use the $_SERVER variable as sometimes that does not match with the blog's domain

 = 1.9.0 =
 * Fixed an issue where if you hide the email address the next time a person goes to RSVP their email address gets removed
 * Added an option to add some custom text to the email sent to attendees
 * Changed the editing of RSVPs so even if someone has RSVP'd you can edit their entry if they are associated with the person

 = 1.8.9 =
 * Tested to make sure the plugin worked on WordPress 4.0.0
 * Fixed a bug where you couldn't deselect an attendee
 * Modified the not found text to show something different if we are only asking for a password, thanks to Chris Moncayo for the patch
 * Modified the text for the first step of the RSVP, thanks to Chris Moncay for the patch

 = 1.8.8 =
 * Fixed a bug with storing answers to custom questions, was using a comma but that interferred with how some answers were written.
 Will require saving questions again.

 = 1.8.7 =
 * Fixed a bug in the import process where non-ASCII characters were not being properly imported.

 = 1.8.6 =
 * Added in an option to only show a passcode for when a guest rsvps.
 When this option is on the passcode has to be unique.
 * Fixed a bug where custom questions would not show up in the correct order when viewing the guest list in the admin area.
 * Added all the other information along with custom questions to the emails that are sent to the email specified in the notification email setting.

 = 1.8.5 =
 * Added in an option to disable not have guest emails appear to be from the email specified in the notification option.
 As some hosts will not send out an email with a custom from header.

 = 1.8.4 =
 * Fixed a stupid bug where the option to hide the email address didn't do it everywhere.

 = 1.8.3 =